 Canvas is Middlebury’s learning management system, and is used widely by faculty and students.
 Faculty can provision Canvas sites via Course Hub.
 Please note that Canvas sites are not created automatically for courses.

-There are course templates available through Canvas Commons for both Middlebury College and Institute (you must be logged in with your Middlebury account to Canvas in order for the below links to work):
+There is a course template available through Canvas Commons (you must be logged in with your Middlebury account to Canvas in order for the below link to work):